 - A-1.
 Control of Inmate Visiting.
-Members will control inmate visiting using these basic areas of control: - a.
+Corrections staff will control inmate visiting using these basic areas of control: - a.
 Who can visit with an inmate? - b.
 Where the visit will take place? - c.
 What restrictions apply to the visit? - d.
 What identification (ID) the visitor needs to present to corrections staff? - A-2.
 Inmate Refusal to Visit.
 Inmates do not have to visit anyone.
-An inmate may refuse any visit by telling a deputy they does not want to visit.
-The deputy will tell administrative members of the refusal.
+An inmate may refuse any visit by telling a deputy he or she does not want to visit.
+The deputy will tell corrections administrative staff of the refusal.
 Note the refusal in the Jail Management System (JMS). - A-3.
 Restrictions on When to Visit.
-Members will restrict visiting if it affects the safety, security, and good order of the jail.
+Staff will restrict visiting if it affects the safety, security, and good order of the jail.
 Specific restrictions to an inmate's access to a visit may vary based on the type of visit, inmate's classification level and disciplinary sanctions.
 All visits must end, or will be cancelled, if an emergency or operational concern exists.
-Supervisors will make that determination.
+Corrections supervisors will make that determination.
 Note early endings or cancellations in JMS and reschedule visit if necessary and/or appropriate.

 - A-4.
 Disabled Visitors and Inmates.
-Members will make reasonable accommodations and provide reasonable access for visitors or an inmate with a disability.
+Staff will make reasonable accommodations and provide reasonable access for visitors or an inmate with a disability.
 Disabled visitors can use auxiliary aid (i.e. a cane) on a visit.
-Members must inspect any auxiliary aid for security.
+Corrections staff must inspect any auxiliary aid for security.
 Unusual accommodation requests will be evaluated by a supervisor for approval. - A-5.
 Visiting Control Documentation.
-Members will note any restrictions, warnings, rule violations, special instructions, or any unusual activity in JMS.
+Staff will note any restrictions, warnings, rule violations, special instructions, or any unusual activity in JMS.
 This may include a Jail Incident Report.